RADAR-base/radar-android-faros/README.md

 # Faros RADAR-pRMT plugin

-Plugin for the eMotion Faros 90/180/360 devices.
+Plugin for the eMotion Faros 180 and 360 devices.
 The source code for device interaction is closed and maintained by The Hyve.
 For more information, please contact The Hyve.

 ## Installation